-Understanding of the problem you are trying to solve is as significant as the quality of used technology.
+Understanding of the business problems you are trying to solve is as significant as the quality of used technology.
 That is why it’s vital to place the same priority on the project’s business objectives and technology.
-To achieve that, the development team should consist of both tech (developer, QA, tech lead) and business (product manager/owner) talents.
-To achieve the product-problem fit, it is crucial to identify particular points of a process and evaluate which ones should and can be improved by software.
-Luckily, there is a number of methodologies that help to identify and design the solution to the core problem.
-Below you will find a list of four common problems, possible to address with both off-the-shelf and custom software solutions.
+To achieve that, the development team should consist of both tech (developer, QA, tech lead) and business (product manager / owner) talents.
+To achieve the product-problem fit, it is crucial to identify particular points of a process and evaluate which ones should and can be improved by business software solutions.
+Luckily, there is a number of methodologies that help to identify and design the problem-solving software to the core problem.
+Below you will find a list of four common business problems, possible to address with both off-the-shelf and custom software development solutions.

-The dynamic growth of the company entails all sorts of challenges – from imbalanced culture (increasing number of employees), through inefficient business operation systems to overgrown organizational structure.
+The dynamic organization growth entails all sorts of challenges – from imbalanced culture (increasing number of employees), through inefficient business operation systems to overgrown organizational structure.

 The rapidly growing number of clients in the accounting company followed significant scaling challenges in operational processes.
 The reason is that the cost of service per single client was significantly higher compared to online accounting services.
 Conducted in-depth process analysis revealed that the primary source of problems were an inefficient external communication system and highly time-consuming document processing procedures.